NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

 \subsection{The additional local structure}

-We now show that the structure on $W$, in addition to the skeletal structure, comes from local equivalence relations.
+In this subsection, we complete the description of $W$ by showing that the structure not accounted for by the skeletal structure comes from finite local equivalence relations.
+In particular, it will follow that if all classes are linear, then there is no additional structure.

 Let $F\subseteq W/E$ be a set containing exactly one point in every pair of classes in definable order-reversing bijection.
-Hence any two different classes of $F$ are independent.
+Then any two different classes of $F$ are independent (for instance by the fourth and fifth bullets at the start of Section \ref{sec:skeletal}).
 From now on, we work over $F$.
-Take some $a\in M$ and let $a_*$ enumerate the intersection of $\acl^{eq}(a)$ with the classes in $F$.
+Take some $m\in M$ and let $m_*$ enumerate the intersection of $\pi^{-1}(m)$ with the classes in $F$.